 Any suspicious activities should be reported to the police.
 You can contact the Texas Tech Police Department by calling 742-3931 or 743-2000.
+You can contact the Lubbock Police Department at 775-2865.
 Threats (from minor or vague to severe or specific) should be treated seriously and immediately reported to law enforcement.

 Protect your privacy:

 Identifying or personal information should not be entered into online profiles/directories.
 Encourage others to keep your personal information confidential.
 Never give out your Social Security number over the phone or enter it online.
 Use a private post office box.

 Lock all your doors and roll-up your windows.
 Install motion detectors and/or a home security system.
 Avoid walking/exercising alone.
 Having a cell phone can be a great investment.

 If you witness any armed individual on campus at any time or if an individual is acting in a hostile or belligerent manner, immediately contact Texas Tech Police at 9-1-1.